 So How Much Does a Small Business Website Cost?

-The majority small business websites that we design, develop and launch range from $6,000 to $20,000.
-Using the a la carte estimates above you can see how quickly elements and functionality add up.
+The majority of small business websites that we design, develop and launch range from $6,000 to $20,000.
+Using the a la carte estimates above, you can see how quickly elements and functionality add up.
 Another way to break the budget down is to assume: